telerik/reporting-docs/embedding-reports/blazor-reporting.md

 position: 91
 ---

-# Embedding Telerik Reporting in Blazor Reporting Applications
+# Embedding Reporting in Blazor Applications

 This article offers an overview of the most popular approaches for integrating Telerik Reporting into Blazor Web Reporting applications.